Erie, Pennsylvania: 20th and 21st centuries

 On August 3, 1915, the Mill Creek flooded downtown Erie.
-A culvert, or a tunnel, was blocked by debris, and collapsed.
+A culvert, or a tunnel, was blocked by debris and collapsed.
 A four-block reservoir, caused by torrential downpours, had formed behind it.
 The resulting deluge destroyed 225 houses and killed 36 people.
-After the flood, Mayor Miles Brown Kitts had the Mill Creek directed into another, larger culvert, constructed under more than 2 miles of city, before emptying into Presque Isle Bay on the city's lower east side.
+After the flood, Mayor Miles Brown Kitts had the Mill Creek directed into another, larger culvert, constructed underneath more than 2 mi of the city, before emptying into Presque Isle Bay on the city's lower east side.

-Downtown Erie continued to grow for most of the 20th century, based on its manufacturing base.
+Erie continued to grow for the first half of the 20th century, due to its strong manufacturing base.
 The city attracted numerous waves of European immigrants for industrial jobs.
 Erie was considered a wet city during the Prohibition Era in the United States.
-The city's economy began to suffer in the latter part of the 20th century as industrial restructuring took place and jobs moved out of the area, as it was considered part of the Rust Belt.
-The importance of American manufacturing, US steel and coal production, and commercial fishing began to gradually decline, resulting in a major population downturn in the 1970s.
+The city's economy declined in the latter part of the 20th century as industrial restructuring led to job losses in the area.
+Analysts from institutions such as the Brookings Institution, the Federal Reserve, and regional media like WESA FM classify the Erie region as part of the Rust Belt.
+The importance of American manufacturing, U.S. steel and coal production, and commercial fishing began to decline gradually, resulting in a significant population downturn in the 1970s.

 With the advent of the automobile age after World War II and government subsidies for highway construction, thousands of residents left Erie for suburbs such as Millcreek Township, which now has 55,000 residents.
-This caused a decline in retail businesses, some of which followed to the suburbs.
+This caused a decline in downtown retail businesses, some of which moved to the suburbs.
 Reflecting this perceived decline, Erie is occasionally referred to by residents as "The Mistake on the Lake" or "Dreary Erie".
+Downtown Erie has undergone a resurgence in the early 2020s with the opening of Flagship City Food Hall and Flagship City Public Market.

-Erie won the All-America City Award in 1972, and was a finalist in 1961, 1994, 1995, and 2009.
+Erie won the All-America City Award in 1972 and was a finalist in 1961, 1994, 1995, and 2009.
+In 2012, Erie hosted the Perry 200, a commemoration celebrating 200 years of peace between Britain, America, and Canada following the War of 1812 and Battle of Lake Erie.